n1gh7man/vim-sciaga/README.md

 E        # jump forwards to the end of a word (words can contain punctuation) b        # jump backwards to the start of a word
-B        # jump backwards to the start of a word (words can contain punctuation) 0        # jump to the start of the line
+B        # jump backwards to the start of a word (words can contain punctuation) 0        # przejdź do początku linii
 ^        # jump to the first non-blank character of the line
+$        # przejdź do końca linii
-$        # jump to the end of the line g_       # jump to the last non-blank character of the line gg       # go to the first line of the document
+g_       # jump to the last non-blank character of the line gg       # idź do pierwszej linii dokumentu
-G        # go to the last line of the document
+G        # idź do ostaniej linii dokumentu
-5G       # go to line 5
+5G       # idź do linii piątej
 fx       # jump to next occurrence of character x tx       # jump to before next occurrence of character x }        # jump to next paragraph (or function/block, when editing code)